Donghan5/ft_transcendence/README.md

 11. 웹사이트 디자인 개편 --> DONE

-12. add avatar in friend-list
+12. add avatar in friend-list --> DONE

-13. implement public profile (to see in friend-list, avatar and nickname with game-history) --> DONE (check game history, It can't bring it)
+13. implement public profile (to see in friend-list, avatar and nickname with game-history) --> DONE

-14. make simple web page to waiting game... (in tournament feature, waiting room) --> DONE
+14. make simple web page to waiting game... (in tournament feature, waiting room) --> JUST SHOWING WAITING PLAYER (PARTINALLY DONE)

 15. In tournamant, the user can invite friend, or real player (in waiting room)

-16. Match-making success
+16. Match-making success --> NOT WORKING

 17. Match-cancel with cancel.ts